TheoNorris/the-odd-dog-blog/README.md

 ![Schema Articles](/assets/readme-documents/schema-articles.png)

 - The third database contains users discussions accompanied by the category, date, time, user and the amount of likes they have on their comment.
-I have also added a can't delete boolean to some of the articles as there is no user authentication this way all the discussions will not to be deleted.
+I have also added a can't delete boolean to some of the articles as there is no user authentication.
+This way all the discussions will not to be deleted.

 ![Schema Articles](/assets/readme-documents/schema-discussions.png)